Shradhesh71/Shradhesh71/README.md

 I bring a mix of technical expertise and creativity to my work.
 With a strong background in backend development, I enjoy transforming creative ideas into strong, scalable solutions.
 Currently, I am the Campus Ambassador for Geeks for Geeks and a Junior Developer at Google Developer Student Clubs, focusing on backend development.
 My dedication to excellence is evident in the impactful projects I take on, demonstrating not only technical skill but also a drive for innovation.
 I am eager to contribute my skills and passion, and am committed to making a lasting impact in the technology field.

 **Skills:**
-- Languages: JavaScript, TypeScript, NodeJS
+- Languages: JavaScript, TypeScript, NodeJS, Solidity, GraphQL
 - Frameworks: ReactJS, NextJs
 - Databases: MongodB